Wapato Park was established in the early 1920’s as a public park after serving as an informal and private recreation facility since the late 1800’s.

 Over the past several years, frequent blooms of blue-green algae in Wapato Lake have produced potentially harmful toxins.
 Tacoma-Pierce County Health Department, which tracks water quality, has issued intermittent health advisories to warn people and pets to avoid areas of the lake that may have algae.

-2005 - Master Plan - A new master plan for Wapato Park based on the ideas of a Wapato Park Master Plan Citizens Steering Committee and attendees at three public meetings, a final design was developed for the future of Wapato Park and approved by the Board of Park Commissioners at their November 10, 2005 Board meeting.
+Creation of the master plan for Wapato Park involved input from the Wapato Park Master Plan Citizens Steering Committee and attendees at three public meetings.
+A final design was developed for the future of Wapato Park and approved by the Board of Park Commissioners on November 10, 2005.